artsus4/hakchi2-wiki/FAQ.md

 **Q: Can I play European/PAL games?**

 A: NES Mini's default emulator can emulate only NTSC NES.
 There is a command line argument to enable PAL emulation, but it’s not working for some reason.
 All European NES Minis actually the same as USA versions, so they are running NTSC versions of games.
 So you can not play all PAL games, and NTSC games will run faster.
 Use “(U)” and “(J)” ROMs if possible.
+But of course 3rd-party emulators can emulate PAL.

 **Q: How many games can be uploaded to NES Mini?**

+A: Writable partition of NES Mini is 384 megabytes in size.
+It contains save-states, settings and all data installed using hakchi.
+So max free space varies and depends on many factors.
+Version 2.15 introduces memory calculator.
+It can show real available memory space using this formula: *[current free space] **+** [size of installed games] **-** [reserved 10MB]*
+Don't be very greedy - leave some free space for save-states and mods, that's why hakchi2 requires to leave at least 10MB free.

-A: The internal storage in NES Mini is quite large for ROMs (about 300MB), but the shell is designed to show 30 games and there are some issues with other numbers of games:
+But the shell is designed to show only 30 games and there are some issues with other numbers of games:
 * The thumbnail bar at the bottom of screen can show only ~45 covers.
 Other covers will be drawn beyond bounds of the screen.
 * The shell can show up to ~90 games but it can't allocate enough RAM to show game covers and save-state screenshots.
 So more games on screen means less save-states.
 * Having too few games causes problems, too.
 There are should be at least 12 games in the menu to show them without glitches.